 INFJs in Retirement

 Because of their idealism and commitment to whatever career they’ve chosen, INFJs are likely to enjoy important positions of responsibilities by the time they retire.
 Financially, they may find their incomes and reserves in good shape without any previous careful strategic planning.
 They look forward to nurturing family relationships in the years ahead and seeing the foundations they have built for themselves to flourish.
-They treasure the increased leisure to reflect and pursue their hobbies without interruption.
+They treasure the increased leisure time to reflect and pursue their hobbies without interruption.
 They can also become further involved in interests they’ve developed but haven’t had much time for, such as writing.

 INFPs in Retirement